Bear Stearns: Fed bailout and sale to JPMorgan Chase

-On March 20, Securities and Exchange Commission Chairman Christopher Cox said the collapse of Bear Stearns was due to a lack of confidence, not a lack of capital.
+On March 20, SEC Chairman Christopher Cox said the collapse of Bear Stearns was due to a lack of confidence, not a lack of capital.
 Cox noted that Bear Stearns' problems escalated when rumors spread about its liquidity crisis which in turn eroded investor confidence in the firm.
 "Notwithstanding that Bear Stearns continued to have high quality collateral to provide as security for borrowings, market counterparties became less willing to enter into collateralized funding arrangements with Bear Stearns", said Cox.
 Bear Stearns' liquidity pool started at $18.1 billion on March 10 and then plummeted to $2 billion on March 13.
 Ultimately market rumors about Bear Stearns' difficulties became self-fulfilling, Cox said.